 The variety of options/ideas/design styles (and many more) related in one way or another to your renovation operation is enormous.

 Before the work begins, You must be decisive in the most precise manner regarding your expectations from the renovation process.
-So decisive that if someone asks you how you envision your home when the work is finished, you will be able to provide them with a shockingly accurate answer, one that will make them imagine the same picture.
+So decisive that if someone asks you how you envision your home when the work is finished, you will be able to provide them with a shockingly accurate answer, One that will make them accurately imagine in their mind's eye the image in question.
 And in order to do so, You better come prepared.

 Confusion and inconsistency are destructive traits when it comes to a renovation process.

 If you fail to come prepared, what eventually will happen is that after a week or two from the beginning of the work, a neighbor or friend may lightly comment on something, and you, in response, will get stressed to the point of considering changing everything from the ground up.

 The examples are innumerable.
 In fact, many people get into dilemmas during the renovation process and start making crazy changes due to their inconsistency.
 As a result, their budget runs out, and their house turns into some unclear and unfinished hybrid production.